Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Proofs

 In particular,

 This ends the proof. \end{proof}

-\begin{proof}[Proof of Proposition \ref{propconv}] If we don't assume that Equation \eqref{SDE_strong} has a unique strong solution, the convergence of the generators is no longer sufficient to claim the weak convergence of the processes.
+\begin{proof}[Proof of Proposition \ref{propconv}] If we do not assume that Equation \eqref{SDE_strong} has a unique strong solution, the convergence of the generators is no longer sufficient to claim the weak convergence of the processes.
 However, we can show that the sequence of processes is tight using the robust theory introduced in \cite{bansaye2018scaling}.
-More precisely, we will apply their Theorem 2.3.
-To this aim, we need to check that their hypotheses \textbf{(H0)}, \textbf{(H1)} and \textbf{(H1')} are satisfied.
+More precisely, we will apply Theorem 2.3 in \cite{bansaye2018scaling}.
+To this aim, we need to check that hypotheses \textbf{(H0)} and \textbf{(H1)} in in \cite{bansaye2018scaling} are satisfied.

-Hypothesis \textbf{(H0)} is trivially true because we are working in a compact space.
-To prove \textbf{(H1)} it is enough to extend the fuctions and functional spaces in Section 4 of \cite{bansaye2018scaling} to more dimensions.
+Hypothesis \textbf{(H0)} holds because we are working in a compact space.
+To prove \textbf{(H1)} it is enough to extend the functions and functional spaces in Section 4 of \cite{bansaye2018scaling} to high dimensions.
 Following the notation of \cite{bansaye2018scaling} we introduce the function

 and the functional space